Menachem's Writings

 I just wrote to him directly about that.

 He's not left wing.
-He hasn't lived in Israel for more than 10 years (Oh you mean he is a yored, and as a consequence, apolitical?) and he grew up in a Likud family (like the Livnis, Olmerts, Meridors and Negbis? -- take your pick) (albeit he has a brother married to the daughter of Danny Rubenstein (of Davar and Israel is an "apartheid state" fame?)).
+He hasn't lived in Israel for more than 10 years (Oh you mean he is a yored, and as a consequence, apolitical?) and he grew up in a Likud family (like the Livnis, Olmerts, Meridors and Negbis? -- take your pick) (albeit he has a brother married to the daughter of Danny (of Davar and Israel is an "apartheid state" fame?)).

 So let's ask the theater to sell my book.
 At least there will be some evenhandedness.